 Key Points: Most missed occlusion MI.
 Isolated posterior occlusion MI is frequently missed because the standard 12-lead ECG often lacks ST elevation.
 Instead, posterior injury appears as reciprocal anterior ST…

-Key Points Definition: The ST segment runs from the J point (end of QRS) to the start of the T wave, the interval between ventricular depolarization and repolarization.
-Normal: Usually…
+Key Points: The ST segment extends from the J point, where the QRS complex ends, to the beginning of the T wave.
+It represents the period after ventricular depolarization when…

 Key Points Definition: The PR segment is the flat line from the end of the P wave to the beginning of the QRS.
 It reflects conduction through the AV node,…